Carlton House: History

+Section through Nash's polygon building for the 1814 celebrations, showing the self-supporting roof.
+The National Archives (WORK 43/576).

+The summer of 1814 saw Carlton House at the centre of celebrations marking the allied victory over Napoleon.
+In June, the Regent entertained the Allied Sovereigns including Tsar Alexander I and King Frederick William III of Prussia.
+For these occasions, John Nash erected temporary structures in the gardens, including a large polygonal ballroom known as the "tent room", which employed innovative laminated timber construction.
+The principal occasion was the Wellington Fête on 21 July honouring the Duke of Wellington, attended by some 2,000 guests.
+The gardens were used again on 1 August for the Grand Jubilee of 1814.
+After the celebrations ended, Nash's polygon room was dismantled in 1818 and re-erected on Woolwich Common as a museum for the Royal Artillery; it survives today as the Rotunda, Woolwich.

 One of the most splendid apartments in the palace was the crimson drawing-room, in which Princess Charlotte was married, in 1816, to Prince Leopold of Saxe-Coburg.

 In 1820, on the death of his father, George III, the Prince Regent became King George IV.
 The first proclamation of the accession was made on the steps of Carlton House.

 George IV deemed that Carlton House, the official royal residence of St. James's Palace, and his parents' Buckingham House were all inadequate for his needs.
 Some consideration was given to rebuilding Carlton House on a far larger scale, but in the end Buckingham House was rebuilt as Buckingham Palace instead.
 Carlton House was demolished in 1826 and replaced with two grand white stuccoed terraces of expensive houses known as Carlton House Terrace.
 The proceeds of the leases were put towards the cost of Buckingham Palace.